KimMcLeod/JupyterIntro/FirstJupyterNotebook.md

 Are you even happier now?
 Go up and change n to a bigger number and re-run the cell to see what happens.

 At this point it's a good idea to save your notebook.
 Do so, and look to see where it was saved.
+(If you are a Mac user, you can see your home directory by using command-shift-H)

 ## Use a code cell as a handy calculator and learn math.pi
 Insert a new cell of type 'Code' then in it you can do calculations right there...try this and then run the cell.
 There are some samples below for you to try.